fsquillace/junest-site/getting_started.md

 of GNU/Linux distributions.
 The needed executables in the host OS are:

 - bash
+- chown (for root access only)
+- ln
+- mkdir
+- rm
+- tar
+- uname
 - wget or curl
-- tar
-- mkdir
-- ln
-- chown (for root access only)

 The minimum recommended linux kernel is 2.6.0+